SimBuddy/iSpindel-Stat/README.md

 In short, you use an ESP32 chip, with a built-in display, a relay, and a small transformer, cram it all into a 2-way extension plug, then configure it to work with your iSpindel.

-You can get the required chips from Ali Express, eBay or Amazon.
+You can get the required chips and other parts from Ali Express, eBay or Amazon.
 I chose this one:

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="esp.png">